Cat3232/codepath-lab-9/README.md

 Vulnerability #1: Insecure Direct Object Reference

 Description: Website red is also vulnerable to url manipulation.
-If we change the (Id= ) to (Id=10) we are able to reveal information that was not previously available and is set to release septemebr 1.
+If we change the (Id= ) to (Id=10) we are able to reveal information that was not previously available.
+This information reveles that this page is set to release septemebr 1.
 If we change the (Id= ) to (Id=11) we are also able to reveal information on an employee that was fired.

 <img src="Lab 9red.gif">